Goran-Vukadinovic/xlsx2docx/README.md

 # xlsx2docx

-Process .xls text into .doc files
+From .xls cell value into .doc files